stratumn/go-indigonode/doc/libp2p.md

 Defines the Host interface.
 Implementations expose functions such as SetStreamHandler, which adds a handler for a protocol.
-This is typically done by encapsulating an msmux and a swarm.
+This is typically done by encapsulating a msmux and a swarm.

 ### go-libp2p-kad-dht